 Exam Categories

-Considering the wide variety of students language background and the impact that it might have on the exam results, the NIE presents a series of categories for each of the exam levels.
-The correct placement of students in the appropriate category is crucial to obtaining reliable and valid results.
+Given the wide range of students’ language backgrounds and the impact this may have on exam performance, the NIE offers multiple categories for each exam level.
+Accurate placement is essential to ensure reliable and valid results.

 CATEGORY |